stackerdude/watch_edition/Styling.md

 # Generic styles

-These should be placed in `client/src/app.scss`
+You can create styles which will apply to any page.

+1. Open `client/src/app.scss`

-All pages will have a red background
+2. To give all pages a red background by default

     .page {
         background-color: red;